DavidVogelxyz/library/other/ffmpeg-download-videos.md

 This can be accessed by going into the browser's "developer tools" ("F12" on most browsers), going to the "network" tab, and grabbing the video's actual URL.
 This will often be a "fetch", "video", or "media" type object (sometimes, "initiator") with a name starting with "videoplayback" or "videomanifest."
 Right click this object and copy the link address to that object, and substitute that for $URL in the command (within the quotation marks).

+Some notes on using the browser's developer tools to find the correct object and URL:

+- The object almost always has "videomanifest" in the name.
+- The type is often "fetch"; but, it can also be "dash".

 In a situation where the audio and video have been split into separate files, the option `-i` can be used multiple times to specific both the audio file and the video file to be copied into the final output file.
 This can be seen in the example below:

 ```